sachinrayal/Track-phone-number-location-using-python/README.md

 **How To Track Phone Number Location With Python. track phone number location using python.
 Track phone number location using python github. how to track a phone number github.
 How to track location using python. python code for live location.
 Phone numbers Python.**

-**Phone numbers python documentation. python phone number validation. get current location google maps python.
+**Phone numbers python documentation.
+Python phone number validation.
+Get the current location Google Maps Python.
 How do I create a location tracker in Python?.
 How do I get coordinates in Python?.
-How do I track my phone using python?.**
+How do I track my phone using Python?.**

-## ABout this project
+## About this project
 We have created this project just for fun.
-Tracking someones location is more that what you think.
-In this project we are just trying to determine the country name based on the coutry codes.
+Tracking someone's location is more than what you think.
+In this project, we are just trying to determine the country name based on the country codes.
 Nothing else.

 **Some words from OpenCage:**